saucelabs/sauce_whisk/README.md

 ### Accounts

-At the moment, it is only possible to query existing accounts using the API gem.
+At the moment, it is only possible to query existing accounts, and create subaccounts.

 #### Retrieving a specific account
 ```ruby